 by Christer Idhammar

-You can develop, document, and preach your improvement plans as much as you want, but if that does not result in better front line maintenance performance, you have just wasted money and time.
-The front line of maintenance includes supervisors, planners, and craftspeople; all others in the maintenance organization exist to support this front line.
+You can develop, document, and preach your improvement plans as much as you want, but if those plans do not result in better front line maintenance performance, you have just wasted money and time.
+The front line of maintenance includes supervisors, planners, craftspeople and operations; all others in the maintenance organization exist to support the front line.

-Good front line leaders, combined with organized work and good systems and procedures, are still the only way of achieving sustainable results.
-As a manager, you know very well that the only way you can produce expected results is to do it with the help of others because you cannot do it alone.
+Good front line leaders, combined with organized work and good processes, are the only way to achieve sustainable results.
+Managers cannot produce expected results without the help of others, especially the frontline.

-Those organizations that have experimented with autonomous teams lacking front line leaders have failed in delivering sustainable results.
-If you believe that I am wrong in this statement, I am very interested in hearing back from you.
+Those organizations that have experimented with autonomous teams lacking front line leadership often fail to deliver sustainable results.
+If you believe this statement is wrong, I am very interested in hearing back from you.

 I recently met with members of the original improvement team.
-They reported that (after five years!) some improvements had started in one mill area, but most mill areas had done nothing.
+They reported that (after five years!) some improvements had started in one area, but most areas had done nothing.
 This example is not an exception.
 It is very common, and I can give many more examples of wasted efforts than of true success stories.
 I always wonder how management can get away with such wasted initiatives.
-On the other hand, it helps me understand that most organizations don’t show much enthusiasm for new improvement efforts.
-They have seen too many wasted efforts coming and going.
+On the other hand, it helps me understand why most organizations don’t show enthusiasm for new improvement efforts.
+They have seen too many wasted efforts.

-In order to change this disbelief, top management down to middle management must demonstrate long-term dedication for the improvement effort.
+The first step is that top management down to middle management demonstrates long-term dedication for the improvement effort.
 Good advice: do not call the effort a program because there is no end to the improvement effort, and there is nothing revolutionary about it.
 Most actions are to improve the basics in preventive maintenance and work management so don’t complicate it.

-Successful organizations decide what they need to do, then they execute it.
+Successful organizations decide what they need to do then execute it.
 This is the only difference between the best performers and the rest.

 FRONT LINE PERFORMANCE INDICATORS.
 Again, do not mix up actions and results.
-Results include improved competitiveness (tons/cost), productivity (tons/hours worked), and overall production efficiency (tons made/tons that could have been made, etc.).
+Results include improved competitiveness (e.g. tons/cost), productivity (egg. tons/hours worked), and overall production efficiency (tons made/tons that could have been made, etc.).

 Actions include better alignment, balancing, lubrication, planning, scheduling, etc. The outcome of all these actions can be measured, and the indicators used should be as closely related to the action as possible.
 Action indicators should be used to drive continuous improvement and necessary change of behaviors to deliver expected results.